Skip to main content

 • 15 min service on a new pair of glasses with single vision lenses 80% of prescriptions in stock.

-• No wait on line.
-We give priority to all our emergencies and accommodate slots in the day for this cases.
+• Minimal waiting.
+We give priority to all our emergencies and can generally accommodate slots in the same day for most cases.
+Always call us ahead to make sure we have a doctor available to see you!

 boys with thumbs up - emergency Miami eye care